+Semester V

 Course Code РНУ305

-Course Title Elements of modern physics
+Course Title Elements of Modern Physics

-Type of course Discipline elective(theory)
+Type of course (DSE) Theory

 LTP 4:0:0

 Credits 4

 Course prerequisite BSc.
-Ist, IInd year with Physics as core subject
+Ist ,IInd year with Physics as core subject

-Course Objective (CO) The aim of this course is to enhance the knowledge of students about the basic concept of quantum Mechanics and nuclear physics.
+Course Objective (CO) The aim of this course is to

+1. Enhance the knowledge of students about the basic concept of quantum

-Course outcome Student will able to:CO1: Explain the basic concepts of quantum mechanics.CO2: Understand about Schrodinger equations & itsapplication including non-relativistic particles, operators, andenergy eigen value and eigen function in 1 dimensional.CO3: Interpret various potential barriers using Schrodingerequations & fundamental concepts of nuclear physics.
+Mechanics and nuclear physics.

+2. Understanding of microspic nature of wave functions.

+Course Outcomes (CO) By the end of this course, students will be able to

+CO1: Explain the basic concepts of quantum mechanics.

+CO2: Understand about Schrodinger equations & its application

+including non-relativistic particles, operators, and energy eigen value and

+eigen function in 1 dimensional.

+CO3: Interpret various potential barriers using Schrodinger equations

+& fundamental concepts of nuclear physics.

+SDDOU

-Basic concept of Quantum mechanics: Planck's constant and light as a collection of photons; Photo-electric effect and Compton scattering.
+Basic concept of Quantum mechanics: Photo-electric effect and Compton scattering.
 De Broglie wavelength and matter waves; Davisson-Germer experiment.
 Problems with Rutherford model- instability of atoms and observation of discrete atomic spectra; Bohr's quantization rule and atomic stability; calculation of energy levels for hydrogen like atoms and their spectra.
-Position measurement- gamma ray microscope thought experiment; Wave-particle duality, Heisenberg uncertainty principle- impossibility of a particle following a trajectory; Estimating minimum energy of a confined particle using uncertainty principle; Energy-time uncertainty principle.
+Wave-particle duality, Heisenberg uncertainty principle, Estimating minimum energy of a confined particle using uncertainty principle; Energy-time uncertainty principle. -

-Matter waves and wave amplitude: Matter waves and wave amplitude; Schrodinger equation for non-relativistic particles; Momentum and Energy operators; stationary states; physical interpretation of wave function, probabilities and normalization; Probability and probability current densities in one dimension, One dimensional infinitely rigid box-energy eigenvalues and eigenfunctions, normalization; Quantum mechanical scattering and tunnelling in one dimension - across a step potential and across a rectangular potential barrier.
+Matter waves and wave amplitude: Matter waves and wave amplitude; Schrodinger equation for nonrelativistic particles; Momentum and Energy operators; stationary states; physical interpretation of wave function, probabilities and normalization; Probability and probability current densities in one dimension, One dimensional infinitely rigid box- energy eigenvalues and eigenfunctions, normalization; Quantum mechanical scattering and tunnelling in one dimension - across a step potential and across a rectangular potential barrier.
+UNIT-III

 Atomic nucleus: Size and structure of atomic nucleus and its relation with atomic weight; Impossibility of an electron being in the nucleus as a consequence of the uncertainty principle.
 Nature of nuclear force, NZ graph, semi-empirical mass formula and binding energy.
-Radioactivity: stability of nucleus; Law of radioactive decay; Mean life & half-life; α decay; β decay - energy released, spectrum and Pauli's prediction of neutrino; γ -ray emission.
+Radioactivity: stability of nucleus; Law of radioactive decay; Mean life & half-life; $\alpha$ decay; $\beta$ decay - energy released, spectrum and Pauli's prediction of neutrino; $\gamma$ -ray emission.